Reheating with Thermal Dissipation and Primordial Gravitational Waves: Thermal dissipation

 Now we are in a position to discuss the effect of the thermal bath imprinted in $W_T[\phi_1, \phi_2]$ on the inflaton dynamics.
 We are agnostic about a particular form of $\mathcal{L}_\mathrm{int}$ and write down operators in $W_T[\phi_1, \phi_2]$ allowed by the fundamental symmetries.
 As we are integrating out the bath degrees of freedom, the resulting effective theory for the inflaton is open system.
 Nevertheless, the partition function is restricted by the unitarity constraints reflecting the fact that the original theory before integrating out the bath is unitary.
 The unitarity of the original theory imposes the following three conditions (see \textit{e.g.,} \cite{Liu:2018kfw,Ema:2024hkj}):

 On top of this, the nature of the Gibbs state leads to the additional restriction.
-Provided that the Gibbs state can be regarded as a complex time evolution along the contour $\mathcal{C}_\beta$, one may show the so-called dynamical Kubo--Martin--Schwinger (DKMS) condition~\cite{Glorioso:2016gsa}:
+Provided that the Gibbs state can be regarded as a complex time evolution along the contour $\mathcal{C}_\beta$, one may show the so-called local Kubo--Martin--Schwinger (KMS) condition~\cite{Glorioso:2016gsa}:\footnote{ As the inflaton field is dynamical and the resulting $W_T$ is a part of its effective action, we may refer to this condition as dynamical KMS.
+However, the inflaton field can be regarded as an external force for the bath degrees of freedom, and hence this is essentially the local KMS condition for the partition function $W_T$ in the presence of the external force $\phi$. }

 where\footnote{ Here we have assumed that the system has the time reversal symmetry.
 In general, any discrete symmetry involving the time reversal can be used to derive similar relations, such as $\mathcal{PT}$, $\mathcal{CPT}$ symmetries. }